What has the committee been doing

 unable to fulfil its statutory duty to the parliament because it [did] not have – and [was] unable to obtain from the NCA – sufficient information of substance to serve as a basis for the monitoring and review role required of it.

 The committee's first report saw no point to the committee continuing its operation, lest it become a 'charade', providing the appearance but not the substance of Parliamentary oversight.

 This led the Special Minister of State of the day to convene a meeting between the NCA and the committee to attempt to resolve the impasse, at which the NCA agreed to prepare a comprehensive briefing on its operations for the committee.
 This allowed the committee to develop a better view of the NCA's work, without seeking sensitive operational details.

-This issue, the trade-off between the committee's ability to oversee an agency effectively, with the need to protect sensitive operations, has been a perennial one for the committee.
+This issue, the trade-off between the committee's ability to oversee an agency effectively and the need to protect sensitive operations, has been a perennial one for the committee.